 Below, we go over the five mechanics that Ashava will use during the fight, listed in order of highest threat to lowest threat.

 Ashava’s Double Swipe is a highly damaging and wide-range attack that is difficult to dodge.
 The boss will start by carving into the ground and performing a full 360-degree sweep, followed by another carve into the ground and a half sweep of 160 degrees.
 Both attacks deal heavy damage and can knock players down.
-To avoid the attack, players should run away as far as possible or try to find a safe spot under Ashava’s chest or behind a leg.
+To avoid the attack, run away as far as possible or try to find a safe spot under Ashava’s chest or behind a leg.
 After the first swipe, the boss will immediately do the 160-degree sweep, so players hiding underneath should remain there or follow the leg to stay behind it.

 From Phase Three onwards, Ashava will rear back and pound the ground with both arms, with each hitting area shown with a circle on the ground, and then sweep both arms backwards, dealing damage to everyone on the way.
-The attack will occur much faster than during Phases One and Two, so players will have to move out quickly.
+The attack will occur much faster than during Phases One and Two, so you will have to move out quickly.
 It can be beneficial to have a dodge or fast movement ability ready to evade it as quick as possible.

 This attack can be hard to dodge and is one of the less noticeable moves of the boss.
 Ashava will jump forward or sideways multiple times during the fight, and being hit by this attack will result in a knockdown.
 Before leaping forward, the boss will assume a sort of squat stance, in which case it is recommended to immediately move away from the front of the boss.
-When Ashava is about to jump sideways, the stance is not as noticeable, but observing the boss’s legs can help players avoid getting hit.
+When Ashava is about to jump sideways, the stance is not as noticeable, but observing the boss’s legs can help you avoid getting hit.

-Throughout the whole fight, players will have to constantly be aware of the poison clouds and waves that the boss will spit out regularly.
+Throughout the whole fight, you will have to constantly be aware of the poison clouds and waves that the boss will spit out regularly.
 They are easy to notice as the boss will vomit one cloud of poison that will roll toward players, leaving on its way three spots of poison on the battlefield each time.
-If the player is touched by the cloud or walks into the poison spots, they will get a ticking damage debuff of Poison, dealing heavy damage over time.
+If any player is touched by the cloud or walks into the poison spots, they will get a ticking damage debuff of Poison, dealing heavy damage over time.

 Ashava Fight Video (No Commentary)